Burrows and Fargion joint biography 2020

-Choreographer Jonathan Burrows and composer Matteo Fargion have been collaborators for over twenty years, the past decade of which they've spent slowly building a body of duets which straddle the line between dance, music, performance art and comedy.
-Often shown in tandem over a few days of performances, the work has drawn a loyal international following for its integrity, openness and independent stance, situating itself at the forefront of dance practice but resisting the currency and hierarchies of the marketplace.
+Choreographer Jonathan Burrows and composer Matteo Fargion have been collaborators for over thrity years, the past two decades of which they've spent slowly building a body of duets which straddle the line between dance, music, performance art and comedy.
+The work has drawn a loyal international following for its integrity, openness and independent stance, situating itself at the forefront of dance practice, but resisting the currency and hierarchies of the marketplace.
 Watching a Burrows and Fargion performance has been described as like being invited into their living room, and this conversation with audience is central to their performance practice, equal together under the same roof.

 Both artists studied classical music composition with composer Kevin Volans, which knowledge and experience informs their frequent use of written score, as a way to work with duration and as a distancing mechanism from more conventional notions of performance.
 They describe all their work as music, and are often engaged in acts of translation where what was heard is now seen, or what was seen becomes spoken language.
 This synesthesia is a common experience of the spectator at a Burrows Fargion concert, in turns disconcerting and revealing.

 The performance practice of the two artists extends also to collaborative workshops with other artists, students, writers and curators from dance and related mediums, which both share the processes and methodologies of the work and act as a staging ground for current questions around performance.
-Burrows also wrote A Choreographer's Handbook, drawn from his experience of leading five years of conversational workshops; the book is published by Routledge/Taylor Francis and has sold over 8,000 copies since 2010.
+Burrows also wrote the widely used A Choreographer's Handbook, drawn from his experience of leading five years of conversational workshops, which has sold over15,000 copies since its publication by Routledge in 2010.

 There's a beguiling mix of the scholarly, the quizzical and the righteously indignant that is unique to Fargion and Burrows...the concentration of their work demonstrates how much expressive power even a small gesture, a tiny variation of tone or rhythm, can possess.